hoothin/UserScripts/Pagetual/README.md

 nextLinkByJs `(doc)`
 --
-Use this to eval js code and return target url of next page with doc (document of every page loaded)
+Use this to eval javaScript code and return target url of next page with doc (document of every page loaded)

 pageElement
 --